FusionFi/FusionFi-Cardano-loan-management/ccf-loans-onchain/README.md

 ## Further Optimisation

-I need to complete this optimisation benchmark for `init/collateral-validator` which is really the only one that needs the same level of treatment as the others dont
+I have completed the optimisation benchmark for `collateral-validator` and have written a passing test based on the ones set for `merkel-collateral-validator`

 I need to do validator level optimisations after this transaction level phase has been done.